Postdoctoral Fellowship Application Guidelines

 Only one fellow per sponsor may apply per application round, and faculty sponsors may not have more than three CRI-supported fellows at any time.

-The fellowship provides a stipend of $50,000 for the first year, $53,000 for the second year, and $57,000 for the third year.
+The fellowship now provides an increased stipend of $55,000 for the first year, $57,000 for the second year, and $59,000 for the third year.
+Please note that this increase in stipend is for fellowships awarded from October 1, 2015, on and stipend levels do not change for previously awarded fellowships.
 In addition, an allowance of $1,500 per year is allotted to the host institution for use at the sponsor’s discretion to help pay for the fellow’s research supplies, travel to scientific meetings, and/or health insurance.